Michaelpalacce/Server/README.md

 - You will be asked to fill in the new user's data
 - Route will be the path from which the user can access the FS
 - When adding a user the user will persist after 5 seconds so don't stop the server
+- User's data is stored to the OS tmp directory by default and can be changed using the USERS_DIR variable

 #Permissions:
 - Only superusers can use the terminal, add/ view/ modify other users ( and self )